appanp/supply-chain-fundas/supply_chain_terminology.md

 - Printing parcel carrier label to put on actual box

 For more info, refer to [this link](https://ctsi-global.com/2022/3-key-components-to-a-successful-shipment-execution-strategy/) and [IBM Sterling WMS doc link](https://www.ibm.com/docs/en/warehouse-management/9.5.0?topic=execution-shipping).

+**Shipping Label**: Shipping labels are crucial for the seamless operation of the logistics and transportation industry.
+These labels contain crucial information without which the shipment would not be delivered to the destination.
+Shipping labels share all the relevant information about your packaged goods with your supply chain.
+They contain the recipient’s name, product type, quantity, price of the order, and origin and destination address.
+Having all this information, makes the supply chain process run smoothly, saving time, cost, money, and effort.
+For more info, refer to [this link](https://www.shiprocket.in/blog/what-is-shipping-label-print-automatically/), [How to create, print, and manage shipping labels, Fedex](https://www.fedex.com/en-us/shipping/create-shipping-label.html) and [Printer maintenance & label quality](https://www.fedex.com/content/dam/fedex/us-united-states/shipping/images/printer_maintenance_guidelines.pdf).

 **Shipping Manifest**: When a shipment is “manifested,” it means that the details of the cargo have been officially recorded in a shipping manifest, which is prepared by the carrier.
 This process involves compiling all relevant information about the shipment, including the types of goods, their quantities, weight, origin, and destination, and entering these details into the manifest document.
 The status of a shipment being “manifested” indicates that it has been documented and is ready for transportation.
 For more info, refer to [this link](https://www.shipengine.com/blog/what-is-a-manifest) and [What is shipping manifest: A comprehensive guide](https://wareiq.com/resources/blogs/shipping-manifest/).